 10 Craft Beers To Try in 2019January 10, 2019 by Tacos & Beer

-Over the last few years craft beer has become all the rage.
+Over the last few years craft beers have become all the rage.
 Going to a bar and ordering a bud light or coors is now considered taboo.
 If you’re new to the craft beer scene, it’s hard to know where to start with such a growing list of breweries and beer connoisseurs.
 So, we’re doing you a solid by giving you our list of top 10 craft beers to try in 2019.

 After you try them all you might want to take it to the next level and join other self proclaimed ‘beer geeks’ by signing up for beer conventions, using the popular Untappd app, or hoarding hard to get beers.